rails/rails/guides/source/testing.md

 After reading this guide, you will know:

 * Rails testing terminology.
-* How to write unit, functional, and integration tests for your application.
+* How to write unit, functional, integration, and system tests for your application.
 * Other popular testing approaches and plugins.

 --------------------------------------------------------------------------------